Supreme Court rejects Lindsey Graham's request to block Georgia grand jury subpoena - KESQ

 Graham argued that he should not have to abide by the subpoena because his testimony is foreclosed by the Constitution’s Speech or Debate clause, which shields lawmakers from certain criminal or civil proceedings connected to their legislative duties.

-Critics feared that if Graham were to prevail, it would embolden other members of Congress to make similar claims in an attempt to shield themselves from testifying.
+Critics feared that if Graham were to prevail at the Supreme Court, it would embolden other members of Congress to make similar claims in an attempt to shield themselves from testifying.
 The clause reads that “for any Speech or Debate in either house” members of Congress “shall not be questioned in any other place.”

+Fulton County District Attorney Fani Willis has indicated that she would like to question Graham on calls he made to election officials in Georgia after the 2020 election.
+Lawyers for the senator have characterized the calls as “investigatory phone calls” carried out in furtherance of a legitimate legislative activity meant to inform him on his upcoming certification decision.

+Last week, Justice Clarence Thomas, who supervises the lower courts involved in the case, temporarily blocked the testimony.
+Thomas’ move was an administrative stay that was most likely issued to give the Supreme Court justices more time to consider the dispute.

 This story has been updated with additional details.